emotion-js/emotion/docs/ssr.md

 > Note:
 >
-> You need to put the option disabling into it's own file, which is imported before any other operation executes (first line in your entrypoint), because of ES module hoisting.
+> The `sheet.speedy` call has to be run before anything that inserts styles so it has to be put into it's own file that's imported before anything else.